How These Guides Are Organized

 Bottom Line

-This index aggregates 5 feline breed-condition feeding guides into 4 clinical clusters anchored on peer-reviewed primary literature and AAFCO/WSAVA/ACVIM/IRIS consensus statements.
-Start with your cat’s diagnosed condition or breed-prevalent risk, navigate to the matching cluster above, and select the breed-specific guide.
+This index aggregates 15 feline condition-by-life-stage and breed-condition feeding guides into 8 clinical clusters plus pediatric and senior life-stage subsections anchored on peer-reviewed primary literature and AAFCO/WSAVA/ACVIM/IRIS/AAFP/AVDC/ACVD consensus statements.
+Start with your cat’s diagnosed condition, life stage, or breed-prevalent risk, navigate to the matching cluster above, and select the matching guide.
 Each guide ranks 5 brand picks on KibbleIQ’s ingredient-analysis rubric (0–100, A–F) per our published methodology, with every recommended product backed by an existing brand review on KibbleIQ for ingredient-by-ingredient verification.
 For non-condition feeding decisions, our breed-only guides cover general breed-tailored feeding.
-Dog owners: see our companion Best Dog Food by Condition: 2026 Cluster Index for 17 canine breed-condition guides clustered by cardiac, oncologic, dermatologic, gastrointestinal, orthopedic, endocrine, metabolic, dental, and athletic.
+Dog owners: see our companion Best Dog Food by Condition: 2026 Cluster Index for 42 canine condition-by-life-stage and breed-condition guides clustered by cardiac, oncologic, dermatologic, gastrointestinal, orthopedic, endocrine, metabolic, dental, athletic, respiratory, behavioral, plus senior + pediatric life-stage subsections.